- Who can make a new claim for Housing Benefit?

 - Any other child

 These areas are called Broad Rental Market Areas (BRMA).
 Each local authority has at least one BRMA.
 There is no right to appeal against these rates.

-Knowsley has 3 separate BRMAs:
+Knowsley has three separate BRMAs:

-- Greater Liverpool - covers Huyton, Kirkby, Halewood and
+- Greater Liverpool - covers Huyton, Kirkby, Halewood and Knowsley Village

 - St Helens - covers Whiston and Prescot